Kohler-Jobin meets Ehrhard: the sharp lower bound for the Gaussian principal frequency while the Gaussian torsional rigidity is fixed, via rearrangements: Introduction

 In the case when $\mu$ is the Lebesgue measure and $L=\Delta,$ these quantities have been studied extensively, and are intimately tied with the subject of isoperimetric inequalities.
 See, e.g. Kawohl \cite{kaw}, P\'olya and Szeg\"{o} \cite{PS1951}, Burchard \cite{Almut}, Lieb and Loss \cite{LLbook}, Kesavan \cite{Kesavan}, or Vazquez \cite{Vasquez}.
 In particular, the Faber-Krahn inequality \cite{Faber, Krahn1, Krahn2} states that the (Lebesgue) principal frequency of a domain $K$ of a fixed Lebesgue measure is \emph{minimized} when $K$ is an Euclidean ball.
 The result of Saint-Venant (see e.g. \cite{PS1951}) states that, conversely, the torsional rigidity of a domain $K$ of a fixed Lebesgue measure is \emph{maximized} when $K$ is an Euclidean ball.

 The easiest way to prove these results is via rearrangements.
-For a set $K$ in $\R^n$, denote by $K^*$ the Euclidean ball of the same Lebesgue measure as $K$.
-Recall that the Schwartz rearrangement of a non-negative function $u:K\rightarrow \R$ is the function $u^*:K^*\rightarrow \R$ whose level sets $\{u^*\geq t\}$ are all Euclidean balls, and such that $|\{u\geq t\}|=|\{u^*\geq t\}|$ (where $|\cdot|$ stands for the Lebesgue measure.)
+For a set $K$ in $\R^n$, denote by $K^*$ the centered at the origin Euclidean ball of the same Lebesgue measure as $K$.
+Recall that the Schwartz rearrangement of a non-negative function $u:K\rightarrow \R$ is the function $u^*:K^*\rightarrow \R$ whose level sets $\{u^*\geq t\}$ are all Euclidean balls centered at the origin, and such that $|\{u\geq t\}|=|\{u^*\geq t\}|$ for all $t\in\R$ (where $|\cdot|$ stands for the Lebesgue measure for sets, or the Euclidean norm for vectors.)
 The P\'olya-Szeg\"o principle \cite{PS1951} (which is a consequence of the isoperimetric inequality) implies that $\int_K |\nabla u|^2 dx \geq \int_{K^*} |\nabla u^*|^2 dx$, while the definition of the symmetrization yields that $\int_K u^2 dx=\int_{K^*} (u^*)^2 dx$, and, for a non-sign-changing function $u,$ $\int_K u \,dx=\int_{K^*} u^* dx$.
 Therefore, the Faber-Krahn and the Saint-Venant results follow (together with some additional information that the extremal function for the torsional rigidity is non-negative, as can be deduced via the maximal principle).

-In the case of the Gaussian measure $\gamma$ (which is the measure with density $\frac{1}{(\sqrt{2\pi})^n} \,e^{-\frac{x^2}{2}}$), the analogue of the Schwartz rearrangement was developed by Ehrhard \cite{Ehr, Ehr2}.
-The Euclidean balls are replaced with the Gaussian isoperimetric regions, which are half-spaces (see Sudakov and Tsirelson \cite{ST}, Borel \cite{Bor}).
-In the Gaussian world, $K^*$ is the half-space of the same Gaussian measure as the domain $K$, and $u^*$ is the function whose level sets are half-spaces, and such that $\gamma(\{u\geq t\})=\gamma(\{u^*\geq t\}).$ The P\'olya-Szeg\"o principle is replaced with the analogous Ehrhard principle, which yields $\int_K |\nabla u|^2 d\gamma \geq \int_{K^*} |\nabla u^*|^2 d\gamma.$ As a result, whenever the Gaussian measure of the domain $K$ is fixed, the Gaussian principal frequency $\Lambda_{\gamma}(K)$ is minimized when $K$ is a half-space (see Carlen and Kerce \cite{Carlen}), and the Gaussian torsional rigidity $T_{\gamma}(K)$ is maximized when $K$ is a half-space (see e.g. Livshyts \cite{Livshyts2021}).
+In the case of the Gaussian measure $\gamma$ (which is the measure with density $\frac{1}{(\sqrt{2\pi})^n} e^{-\frac{|x|^2}{2}}$, $x\in\R^n$), the analogue of the Schwartz rearrangement was developed by Ehrhard \cite{Ehr, Ehr2}.
+The Euclidean balls are replaced with the Gaussian isoperimetric regions, which are nested half-spaces (see Sudakov and Tsirelson \cite{ST}, Borell \cite{Bor}).
+In the Gaussian world, $K^*$ is the half-space of the same Gaussian measure as the domain $K$, and $u^*$ is the function whose level sets are half-spaces, and such that $\gamma(\{u\geq t\})=\gamma(\{u^*\geq t\})$ for all $t\in\R$.
+The P\'olya-Szeg\"o principle is replaced with the analogous Ehrhard principle, which yields $\int_K |\nabla u|^2 d\gamma \geq \int_{K^*} |\nabla u^*|^2 d\gamma.$ As a result, whenever the Gaussian measure of the domain $K$ is fixed, the Gaussian principal frequency $\Lambda_{\gamma}(K)$ is minimized when $K$ is a half-space (see Carlen and Kerce \cite{Carlen}), and the Gaussian torsional rigidity $T_{\gamma}(K)$ is maximized when $K$ is a half-space (see e.g. Livshyts \cite{Livshyts2021}).